-observational skills to study the geography of their school and its grounds and the key human and physical features of its surrounding environment.
-It is a surrounding environment.
-Print out the photos that you have taken and keep these for future lessons.
+STATUTORY REQUIREMENTS KEY QUESTIONS ACTIVITIES - use simple fieldwork and observational skills to study the geography of their school and its grounds and the key human and physical features of its surrounding environment.
+Where is our new classroom?
+Week 1- Go for a walk around school (inside and out).
+Take lots of photos of things they see.
+Talk about and look at things in relation to each other eg, the staff room is near Mrs Glynn's office, the wild area is at the back of the field, our classroom is near the library etc. Print out the photos that you have taken and keep these for future lessons.
 Evidence for books- pic collage of children on their walk.
-Continuous Provision activities/ enhancements: - Put the photographs in the order they saw them in when they STATUTORY REQUIREMENTS KEY QUESTIONS ACTIVITIES went for their wark. - use simple fieldwork and observational skills to study the geography of their school and its grounds and the key human and physical features of its surrounding environment.
-Where is our new classroom? lots of photos of things they see.
-Talk about and look at things in relation to each other gg the staff room is near Mrs Glynn's office, the wild area is at the back of the field, our classroom is near the library etc. Print out the photos that you have taken and keep these for future lessons.
-Evidence for books- pic collage of children on their walk.
-Continuous Provision activities/ enhancements:
+Continuous Provision activities/ enhancements: - Put the photographs in the order they saw them in when they went for their walk.